 You may also be facing an increasing amount of pressure from manufacturers to make costly upgrades based on end of life announcements.
 According to a recent benchmark survey from Spiceworks, about 67 percent of IT purchases will stem from end of life announcements on network hardware this year.

-Here’s a quick breakdown from Spiceworks of the other motivating factors that will be causing global enterprises to spend money on hardware, software and services in 2016:
+Here’s a quick breakdown from Spiceworks of the other motivating factors that will be causing global enterprises to spend money on hardware, software and services:

 - End of Life upgrades (67 percent)